noriyoshiabe/NASequencer/doc/en/nas.md

 ```

 ### GATETIME
-Specify gatetime config for [NOTE](#NOTE) statement。
+Specifies gatetime config for [NOTE](#NOTE) statement。

 #### Absolute Setting
-Apply to note event in absolute number if gatetime is omitted with note statement.
+Applies to note event in absolute number if gatetime is omitted with note statement.

 ```
 GATETIME 120